Parthenocarpy: Commercial importance

 Seedlessness is seen as a desirable trait in edible fruit with hard seeds such as banana, pineapple, orange and grapefruit.
 Parthenocarpy is also desirable in fruit crops that may be difficult to pollinate or fertilize, such as fig, tomato and summer squash.
 In dioecious species, such as persimmon, parthenocarpy increases fruit production because staminate trees do not need to be planted to provide pollen.
 Parthenocarpy is undesirable in nut crops, such as pistachio, for which the seed is the edible part.

 Horticulturists have selected and propagated parthenocarpic cultivars of many plants, including banana, fig, cactus pear (Opuntia), breadfruit and eggplant.
 Some plants, such as pineapple, produce seedless fruits when a single cultivar is grown because they are self-infertile.
 Some cucumbers produce seedless fruit if pollinators are excluded.
-Strange as it seems, seedless watermelon plants are grown from seeds.
+Seedless watermelon plants are actually grown from seeds.
 The seeds are produced by crossing a diploid parent with a tetraploid parent to produce triploid seeds.
-It has been suggested that Cannabis could explain the difference in the plant's yields in active compounds.
+It has been suggested that parthenocarpy could explain the difference in the yields in active compounds of the genus Cannabis.

+In some climates, normally-seeded pear cultivars produce mainly seedless fruit for lack of pollination.
 Some parthenocarpic cultivars are of ancient origin.
-The oldest known cultivated plant is a parthenocarpic fig that was first grown at least 11,200 years ago.
+The oldest known cultivated plant is a parthenocarpic fig that was first grown at least 11,200 years ago in Jordan Valley.

-In some climates, normally-seeded pear cultivars produce mainly seedless fruit for lack of pollination.

 When sprayed on flowers, any of the plant hormones gibberellin, auxin and cytokinin could stimulate the development of parthenocarpic fruit.
 That is termed artificial parthenocarpy.
 Plant hormones are seldom used commercially to produce parthenocarpic fruit.
 Home gardeners sometimes spray their tomatoes with an auxin to assure fruit production.

 Some parthenocarpic cultivars have been developed as genetically modified organisms.